 Designing the outdoor kitchen of your dreams?
-Look no further than Summit Appliance's SPR489OSCSS.
-This mini fridge is approved for outdoor use (though you can also install it indoors if you'd like) and can be set up as a freestanding model or built-in one.
-A see-through door lets you quickly see what's inside without opening it and letting the cold air out.
-And a safety lock keeps the contents secure.
-Unfortunately, there's no freezer compartment, but there are 3.1 cubic feet of fresh food and drink storage that you can make use of.
+Look no further than Summit Appliance's SPR489OSCSS Outdoor Convertible Mini Fridge.
+This mini fridge is approved for outdoor use (though, you can also install it indoors if you'd like) and can be set up as a freestanding model or built-in one.
+A see-through door lets you quickly see what's inside without opening it and letting the cold air out, and a safety lock keeps the contents secure.
+Unfortunately, there's no freezer compartment, but there is 3.1 cubic feet of fresh food and drink storage that you can make use of.

 When you open the door, you'll get a better glimpse at the adjustable shelves.
 The three shelves are made of glass, meaning any spills will be contained and small items will stay put.
-An interior light also illuminates the interior, which is convenient if you're hosting a gathering at night.
+An interior light also illuminates the inside, which is convenient if you're hosting a gathering at night.
 Plus, you don't need to roll up your sleeves and manually defrost the fridge whenever there's frost buildup because the unit automatically does this task.